 Dr. Raphael Mechoulam, a research scientist from the Hebrew University of Jerusalem, points to the fact that naturally-occurring CBD receptors occur throughout the human body – from the brain and nervous tissues to organs, endocrine glands, and immune cells.

 And one of the organs where he’s found the receptors to be highly prevalent?
 The pancreas.

 Naturally-occurring CBD receptors occur throughout the human body: in the brain, nervous system, and crucially for sufferers of diabetes – in the islet cells of the pancreas.

-In fact, endocannabinoid receptors (namely CB-1 receptors) have been found specifically in the organ’s islet cells – the exact location where insulin is produced.
-What’s more, it’s been suggested that the stimulus of these receptors in the islet cells may have links to insulin production.
+In fact, researchers have found endocannabinoid receptors (namely CB-1 receptors) specifically in the organ’s islet cells – the exact location where insulin is produced.
+What’s more, they have suggested that the stimulus of these receptors in the islet cells may have links to insulin production.